-Taliban detonated a remote-controlled IED against a patrol vehicle of the Afghan National Police, injuring two boys aged 12 and 14 and three male civilians, in addition to causing casualties among the police.
-155 c.
+vehicle, injuring two boys aged 12 and 14 and three male civilians, in addition to causing casualties among the police.155 c.
 Magnetic Improvised Explosive Devices

-Magnetic IEDs caused 137 civilian casualties (14 deaths and 123 injured) in 28 incidents, an increase of 33 per cent compared to 2016.
-For example, on 28 September, in Kabul city, a magnetic IED attached to a police vehicle - providing extra security to Shia mosques during Ashura - killed four civilians and injured 19, including two boys and a woman.
+Magnetic IEDs caused 137 civilian casualties (14 deaths and 123 injured) in 28 incidents, an increase of 33 per cent compared to 2016.156 For example, on 28 September, in Kabul city, a magnetic IED attached to a police vehicle providing extra security to Shi'a mosques during Ashura killed four civilians and injured 19, including two boys and a woman.
 No party claimed responsibility for this attack.